Small Business Champions

 ICC-WTO Small Business Champions

-The 'ICC-WTO Small Business Champions' initiative has been launched by the WTO and the International Chamber of Commerce (ICC) to facilitate participation by smaller companies in international trade.
-It will provide a platform for companies and private sector organizations around the world to propose innovative, practical ideas designed to encourage micro, small and medium-sized enterprises (MSMEs) to do business across borders.
-Those businesses putting forward successful proposals will be recognized as 'ICC-WTO Small Business Champions'.
+The 'ICC-WTO Small Business Champions' initiative was launched by the WTO and the International Chamber of Commerce (ICC) to facilitate participation by smaller companies in international trade.
+It provided a platform for companies and private sector organizations around the world to propose innovative, practical ideas designed to encourage micro, small and medium-sized enterprises (MSMEs) to do business across borders.
+Those businesses putting forward successful proposals were recognized as 'ICC-WTO Small Business Champions'.
+The period for submitting new proposals has now closed.

 - Argentina’s Chamber of Commerce and Services and Mercado Libre